 Service Life Design Guidance for UHPC Link Slabs [ABC-UTC-2016-C3-OU01]: This project will examine service life design considerations for UHPC link slabs including economic analysis relative to other construction alternatives.
 The main objective of this project is to synthesize available information on UHPC link slabs to be used within the framework of SHRP2 R19A for service life design of bridges.

-Workforce Development, Outreach and Tech Transfer Activities [OU-2016-3-3]:Impactful workforce development, outreach and tech transfer activities are pursued in this project in collaboration with the Southern Plains Transportation Center, Oklahoma Department of Transportation, and the private sector.
+Workforce Development, Outreach and Technology Transfer Activities [ABC-UTC-2016-C3-OU03]:Impactful workforce development, outreach and tech transfer activities are pursued in this project in collaboration with the Southern Plains Transportation Center, Oklahoma Department of Transportation, and the private sector.
 The major activities include 2020 Oklahoma Transportation Research Day, 2020 Summer Symposium, seminars, and workshops.
 A summer camp will also be organized.

 2nd-Cycle Projects (2016-grant)